kmoore67/rtd-github-pages/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to HOT FRC 67 Documentation!
+FRC Training
 ======================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Home:

-   autodoc
+   home

 Indices and tables
 ==================